yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 # Chart: Custom Drawing

-TKChart has a powerful drawing engine to help you customize your chart appearance.
+<code>TKChart</code> has a powerful drawing engine to help you customize your chart appearance.
 It allows you to:

 - define different kinds of fills.
 Solid color, Linear gradient, Radial gradient, fill with image content.
 - define strokes which contain information about stroke fill, dash pattern, line width etc.